The Dark Side of Social Media Algorithms | How They Control What You See

 - Loss of real social skills

-- As we know young generation is most affected because their brains are still developing.
+- As we know, the young generation is most affected because their brains are still developing.

 ⭐ Final Verdict